 What the Hunter Needs to Remember to Curb Hunting Emotions

 The pattern here is always the same.
 ME, ME and ME!
 I would bet money on it, even though I’m not a gambling man, that 99% of the population either forgets or has no regard whatsoever for the fact that they are buying cuts of meat at a store from an animal that had to be killed.
 I’m guilty as well, but guess what?
-It actually takes a hunter to notice and think about these things.
+It takes a hunter to notice and think about these things.

 Take Advice from a Chicken